google/docsy-example/content/en/docs/Factions/Kingdoms of New Meropis.md

 {{% pageinfo %}}
 Kingdoms of New Meropis
 {{% /pageinfo %}}
-The Kingdoms of New Meropis is a progressive sprawling empire of the western hemisphere based on the values of old Meropis from the island of Alcor . <span class="line-spacer d-block"> </span> Recently this kingdom has succumb to inward fighting and renegade attacks on it's cities as the sprawling empire has begun to crumble. <span class="line-spacer d-block"> </span> Based on the records stored in the libraries of the kingdom, it is known that the people of New Meropis are distant relatives of the settlers of Alaris .
+The Kingdoms of New Meropis is a progressive sprawling empire of the western hemisphere based on the values of old Meropis from the island of Alcor .
+Recently this kingdom has succumb to inward fighting and renegade attacks on it's cities as the sprawling empire has begun to crumble.
+Based on the records stored in the libraries of the kingdom, it is known that the people of New Meropis are distant relatives of the settlers of Alaris .